The Beverly Hillbillies (film): Plot

 Jed requests Jane's assistance in helping him search for someone who will help turn Elly May into a lady and also wants to get married, so Miss Hathaway has to play matchmaker.
-Woodrow Tyler (Rob Schneider), a banker at Drysdale's bank, catches wind of this and contrives a scheme with his con artist girlfriend, Laura Jackson (Lea Thompson), to steal Jed's money by having her marry Jed.
+Woodrow Tyler, a banker at Drysdale's bank, catches wind of this and contrives a scheme with his con artist girlfriend, Laura Jackson, to steal Jed's money by having her marry Jed.
 She poses as a French etiquette teacher, Laurette Voleur, and asks for work.
 'Laurette' feigns romantic interest in Jed, which eventually leads to him proposing marriage to her.

-Shortly before the wedding, Granny hears Laura and Woodrow talking about the scam.
+Shortly before the wedding, Granny hears Laura and Woodrow talking about the scam and sees them kiss.
 Granny reveals herself to the pair and threatens to expose their scam to Jed, and thus the impending wedding will be off.
-But before she can do so, they capture her, restrain her, and have her institutionalized at the Los Viejos Nursing Home, so that she cannot contact Jed.
+But before she can do so, they capture her, restrain her, and have her institutionalized at the Los Viejos Nursing Home under the guise of their crazy aunt, so that she cannot contact Jed.

-At the wedding, Woodrow prepares to transfer all of Clampett's money in Drysdale's bank to a Swiss account, on his laptop computer, when the couple says 'I do'.
-Realizing that Granny is missing, Jane goes to the office of Barnaby Jones (Buddy Ebsen) and after learning where Granny is and who Laura is, poses as a nurse and breaks her out.
-Granny and Jane arrive at the wedding and foil Laura and Tyler's plan when Jane grabs a shotgun and blows the laptop to bits, before they can steal Jed's money.
+At the wedding, Woodrow prepares to transfer all of Clampett's money in Drysdale's bank to a Swiss account, on his laptop computer, once the couple says 'I do'.
+Realizing that Granny is missing, Jane goes to the office of private investigator Barnaby Jones and after learning where Granny is and who Laura really is, poses as a nurse and breaks her out.
+Jane makes a call to Tyler, unaware of his role in the scam, and alerts him about Laurette.
+Jane soon learns from Granny that Tyler shared a role in the con.
+Granny and Jane arrive at the wedding and foil Laura and Tyler's plan.
+Refusing to let their scam go awry, Laura and Tyler plot to send the Clampett's billions bouncing through a score of banks but fail when Jane grabs a shotgun and blows the laptop to bits.
 The police arrest Laura and Woodrow.
 Jed decides that, since the wedding was off, they should have 'one hellacious shindig'.